NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **use normalTexture on clearcoat** (boolean, only shown if the material uses a normalTexture and no clearcoatNormalTexture)

     Convenience checkbox which allows adding the existing normalTexture also on the clearcoat.
 When using the same texture for normal and clearcoat, the normalScale will affect the clearcoatNormalTexture result as well.
 The difference in looks is a smooth clearcoat over the normal mapped material below vs. a clearcoat following the normal mapped material.
-(Try that with the Khronos CarbonFibre.gltf example asset.)
+(Try that with the Khronos CarbonFibre.gltf example asset).

 * **sheenColor** (color, default black == off)

     The sheen color in linear space.
 The sheen effect is off when the sheen color is set to black.
-(Note that the ImGui color picker gradient is not always producing zero values, use the explicit RGB or HSV controls instead then.)
+(Note that the ImGui color picker gradient is not always producing zero values, use the explicit RGB or HSV controls instead then).

 * **sheenColorTexture** (boolean)